Pembrokeshire residents urged to check their meters this week

-Pembrokeshire County Council is urging people to participate in National Meter Reading Day, which takes place this Thursday, March 31.
+PEMBROKESHIRE households are being urged to do one simple thing before the new energy price cap comes into effect on April 1.

-The county council is encouraging people to check their meters, with the energy price cap coming into force on Friday, April 1.
+From Friday, the new energy bill price cap will rise by 54 per cent.

-The OFGEM energy price cap will result in much higher energy rates.
+It means energy prices will rise by £693 a year for millions of households after regulator Ofgem hiked the price cap on bills to £1,971.

 A spokesperson from Pembrokeshire County Council said: “Don’t let suppliers charge you for energy you used before this date at the newer higher price, and make sure you take your meter reading on or as close to March 31, 2022 as possible.